samuelcolvin/watchfiles/README.md

 you will want to override `should_watch_dir` and `should_watch_file`.
 Unless you're doing something very odd, you'll want to inherit from `DefaultDirWatcher`.

-Note that events regarding to *directories* are not watched (e.g. creation of a directory), but new files in new directories will be reported.
+Note that events related to *directories* are not reported (e.g. creation of a directory), but new files in new directories will be reported.

 ## CLI